-To create an XML feed go to WP All Export › New Export and choose the type of data to export.
-Drag and drop to select your data, rearrange XML elements, rename them, and customize your feed.
+To create an XML feed, go to WP All Export › New Export and choose the type of data to export.
+Drag and drop your data columns, rearrange XML elements, rename them, and customize your feed.

 Custom XML vs. Simple XML

-With the Simple XML Feed option you drag and drop to rearrange the XML elements.
+With the Simple XML Feed option, you use drag and drop to rearrange the XML elements.
 You can change the element names, but true customization is not really possible.

 This guide covers Simple XML Feed exports, which are sufficient for most uses.

 XML Sucks, but WP All Export Makes It Easy

 XML stands for Extensible Markup Language.
 It was designed in 1998 by a group of sadists with the goal of being both human-readable and machine-readable.
 It often fails on both accounts.

 Here's a simple XML export of the default first post created by WordPress:

 With a simple XML export, you don't have to actually write or touch the XML at all.